Meaning of PBS in Health and Social Care

-PBS focuses on reducing behaviour that challenges through tailored behaviour support plans and is involved in creating supportive environments where an individual is understood and provided with alternative behaviours that benefit them.
+PBS is based on understanding the reasons behind behaviours of concern and addressing those needs through proactive, positive behaviour support strategies.
+PBS focuses on reducing behaviour that challenges through tailored behaviour support plans and is involved in creating supportive environments where a person is provided with alternative behaviours that benefit them.
 Therefore, PBS focuses on understanding the factors contributing to challenging behaviours.

 Logo Faded 2

-Positive Behavior Support is a strength-based approach consisting of many key elements, outlining strategies that address challenging behaviours to create a supportive environment.
-PBS is built upon the understanding that behaviours that challenge serve a purpose for the individual experiencing the certain behaviour.
+Positive Behaviour Support is a strength-based approach consisting of many key elements, outlining strategies that address challenging behaviours to create a supportive environment.
+PBS is built upon the understanding that behaviours that challenge serve a purpose for the person experiencing the specific behaviour.

 Therefore, a few key principles of Positive Behaviour Support focus on creating a positive and inclusive environment that helps understand the individual and provide them with the required support.